SauloCav/Lua-Experiments/README.md

 Lua programs are not interpreted directly from the Lua textual file, but are compiled into bytecode, which is then executed in the Lua virtual machine.
 The compilation process is normally invisible to the user and runs during runtime, especially when a JIT compiler is used, but it can be done offline to increase load performance or reduce the memory consumption of the host environment. out the compiler.
 Lua bytecode can also be produced and executed from Lua, using the string library's dump function and the load/loadstring/loadfile functions.
 Lua version 5.3.4 is implemented in approximately 24,000 lines of C code.

 Like most CPUs, and unlike most virtual machines (which are stack-based), Lua VM is register-based and therefore more closely resembles a real hardware design.
-The register architecture avoids excessive copying of values ​​and reduces the total number of instructions per function.
+The register architecture avoids excessive copying of values and reduces the total number of instructions per function.
 The Lua 5 virtual machine is one of the first pure registry-based VMs to see widespread use.

 ### Creation